Microsoft Flight Simulator code appears to reference Xbox Series X and Series S VR

 Currently, Microsoft Flight Simulator is only available on PC and is also included in Xbox Game Pass on the platform, but the plan has always been to release the game on Xbox One at some stage.
 No release date has been revealed for the Xbox One edition, with Asobo Studio yet to reveal much about the console launch.

-It would make sense to see it take flight on the next-gen consoles as well as the Xbox One, and with VR support currently in closed beta on PC, it doesn't seem entirely outside of the realms of possibility that thought is being paid to VR on the Xbox Series X and Series S.
+It would make sense to see it take flight on the next-gen consoles as well as the Xbox One.
+While it's best to temper expectations for now, with VR support currently in closed beta on PC and a console edition on the way, it doesn't seem entirely outside of the realms of possibility that thought is being paid to a potential VR mode on the Xbox Series X and Series S at some point.

 Looking to take to the skies yourself?
 We're here to help with our guide to the best Microsoft Flight Simulator Prices.